British patents listed by Patentee

 McKellen, Samuel Dunseith

-| 319 | 1884 | Turntable in base of camera to dispense with the tripod top. |
+| 319 | 1884 | Turntable in the base of the camera to dispense with the tripod top. |

 | 6688 | 1884 | Pivoting lens board enabling it to swing forward onto the baseboard whilst front standard swings backwards when collapsing the camera. |